 MS Bleichen

 Built between 1868 and 1873, the Kulturkirche Altona is a neo-Gothic brick basilica that combines ecclesiastical tradition with cultural diversity.
-Renovated after a fire in 1994, it hosts over 300 events a year with its 80-meter-high tower.
-With the Holstenstraße S-Bahn station and six bus routes in the immediate vicinity, the church benefits from its easy accessibility.
-It is the ideal backdrop for the sparkling candlelight concerts and promises its visitors a unique atmosphere.
+Renovated after a fire in 1994, it hosts over 300 events annually with its tower standing over 80 meters tall.
+With the Holstenstraße S-Bahn station and six bus lines in the immediate vicinity, the church benefits from its excellent accessibility.
+It serves as the ideal setting for sparkling candlelight concerts and promises its visitors a unique atmosphere.

 Address: Bei der Johanniskirche 22

-Find out more about the Kulturkirche Altona here!Ethnological Museum at Rothenbaum (MARKK)
+Learn more about the Kulturkirche Altona here!Ethnological Museum am Rothenbaum (MARKK)

-The Museum am Rothenbaum (MARKK) in Hamburg-Rotherbaum has been one of the largest ethnographic museums in Europe since 1879.
-After bombing during the Second World War and subsequent renovation, the museum now presents over 350,000 exhibits from all over the world.
-Candlelight concerts at MARKK benefit from the special atmosphere between academic flair and cultural diversity – just a few minutes’ walk from Hallerstraße subway station and Dammtor S-Bahn station.
-Its close proximity to the University of Hamburg, the Rothenbaum tennis stadium and the Outer Alster lake makes the museum a cultural anchor point in the vibrant student quarter.
+The Museum am Rothenbaum (MARKK) in Hamburg-Rotherbaum has been one of Europe’s largest ethnographic museums since 1879.
+Following bombing raids during World War II and subsequent restoration, the museum now displays over 350,000 exhibits from around the world.
+Candlelight concerts at MARKK benefit from the unique atmosphere blending academic flair and cultural diversity —just a few minutes’ walk from the Hallerstraße subway station and the Dammtor S-Bahn station.
+Its immediate proximity to the University of Hamburg, the Rothenbaum Tennis Stadium, and the Outer Alster makes the museum a cultural hub in the vibrant student district.

 Address: Rothenbaumchaussee 64